 - Ensure that the user for webhook authentication has the following roles:

 If the password or username have changed in ServiceNow, you must also update the credentials in the ServiceNow extensions on your PagerDuty services.
-Alternately, in all versions 3.5 and later, you can delete the extensions, set the value of the PagerDuty Webhook field to blank in your provisioned assignment groups and configuration items, and then re-provision them.
+Alternately, in all versions 3.5 and later, you can delete the extensions, set the value of the PagerDuty Webhook field to blank in your provisioned assignment groups and configuration items, and then provision them again.

-Check that the URL in the extensions is correct.
-The host it points to should be the same subdomain of ServiceNow as the one that you have integrated with PagerDuty.
+Check that the extension’s URL is correct.
+The host it points to should match the same ServiceNow subdomain that you integrated PagerDuty with.

-If you have provisioned your services and webhooks in PagerDuty from a development or staging instance of ServiceNow, you will need to update your extension URLs to reflect your production instance of ServiceNow, or the bidirectional integration will not work, because webhooks would in this case be sent to the development/staging instance of ServiceNow.
+If you have provisioned your services and webhooks in PagerDuty from a development or staging instance of ServiceNow, you will need to update your extension URLs to reflect your production ServiceNow instance.
+If you do not take this step, the bidirectional integration will not work because webhooks would be sent to the development/staging ServiceNow instance.

-Because the escalation policy is assigned the incident, ensure there is an assignment group that has its PagerDuty Escalation field set to the escalation policy’s ID.
+Ensure that the appropriate assignment group has its PagerDuty Escalation field set to the escalation policy’s ID (for example,

-You may need to add the two PagerDuty fields to the group form or list view to view their values.
+You may need to add the two PagerDuty fields to the group form or list view to review their values.

 Check to see if the webhook messages have been saved in ServiceNow.
-In ServiceNow, go to PagerDuty → Imports → Webhook Import Rows and look for records with creation time that coincides with the time that the incident in PagerDuty was triggered, acknowledged or resolved.
+In ServiceNow, go to PagerDuty Import Rows Webhook Import Rows and look for records with a creation time that coincides with when the incident in PagerDuty was triggered, acknowledged or resolved.